-The upcoming Sustainable Foods Summit will be hosted in San Francisco on 22-23 January 2014.
-Like the prior three editions, it will bring together key stake-holders (food manufacturers & retailers, ingredient suppliers, industry organizations & certification agencies, investors, packaging companies, etc.) and create a forum to debate and discuss key issues in a high-level forum.
-Please contact us to download the conference program.
+The European edition of the Sustainable Foods Summit will take place in Amsterdam on 5-6th June 2014.
+Like previous editions, it will bring together key stake-holders (food manufacturers & retailers, ingredient suppliers, industry organisations & certification agencies, investors, packaging companies, etc.) to debate and discuss key issues in a high-level forum.
+Please contact us to receive the conference programme

 The Sustainable Foods Summit comprises four key sessions...